Chaco Canyon Consulting

 Training opportunities

-Check out my workshop on Managing Virtual Teams for Real Results.
+Check out my workshop on Leading Virtual Teams for Real Results.
 It's the most effective way I know to bring the skills of your organization to the level it needs.Project sponsors, project managers, task leaders and individual contributors who may be skilled in participating in face-to-face projects and operations might have difficulty dealing with the issues that arise in virtual or global teams.
 They might be unaware of the importance of cultural differences, or they might become frustrated by the problems of linguistic variety.
 For instance, a project manager who knows how to deal with language differences can better manage the risks that arise from translation or misunderstandings.
 Teams that understand that acronyms might be be difficult for non-native speakers to grasp might choose code names instead.
 By training your staff in the issues that arise in the virtual configuration, you gain rapid performance improvement without dealing with the issues or coordinated organizational change.

 Short-term opportunities